azurenoops/.github/profile/README.md

 Learn more about Azure NoOps and how to get started with our Mission Enclave Starters - [Azure NoOps Terraform Baseline Guide](https://azurenoops.github.io/terraform-overlays-baseline).

+> **NOTE:** The Azure NoOps Terraform Baseline Guide is a work in progress, and it will be updated frequently.

 [//]: # (************************)
 [//]: # (INSERT LINK LABELS BELOW)
 [//]: # (************************)